spbu-coding-2023/trees-2/README.md

     println(treeIterator.next())
 ```

-There are also other methods:
+There are also other helpful methods:

 - `clear()`
 - `isEmpty()`